In today’s post, I’ll compare Mighty Networks and Skool.

 I really appreciate how the point system simplifies community moderation.

-However, Mighty Networks has a badges feature where people can be rewarded for completing specific activities like courses or milestones.
+It also has a badges feature where people can be rewarded for completing specific activities like courses or milestones.

-You can go directly within the platform through their mobile apps as well without need of integrating with any external software.
+With Mighty Networks, you can go directly within the platform through their mobile apps as well without need of integrating with any external software.

 It also supports integrations with Zoom to let users schedule Zoom meetings or webinars.